 Loss of Muscle Mass

 A reduced level of muscle mass is another one of the symptoms of low testosterone in men.
 This does not mitigate strength.
 However, without proper levels of testosterone, men may have a harder time building muscle and sustaining it.

 Men with lower levels of testosterone may notice an impact on their moods.
 Testosterone alters physical components of the body, which can alter chemical balances in the brain.
 Thus, men with lower testosterone may be more irritable than usual or experience an inability to focus.

 Testosterone is responsible for many bodily functions, including the production of hair.
 While balding is one element of aging, among the symptoms of low testosterone in men is hair loss around the body, including the face.

 There are lifestyle issues that may be to blame for increased body fat.
 However, for men that are living a healthy lifestyle that includes good eating habits and regular exercise, low testosterone may be to blame.

 Women dealing with hormonal changes later in life have a greater chance of developing osteoporosis.
 However, men who have low levels of testosterone may also experience the thinning of bone mass that characterizes an osteoporosis diagnosis.

 Treating Symptoms of Low Testosterone in Men

 Those suffering from symptoms of low testosterone may feel as though they have no solutions for resolving this issue.
 However, there are options that can regulate amounts of this all-important hormone in the body and reverse some of the drawbacks of reduced levels.
 To determine if symptoms of low testosterone in men are applicable to you, consult our team at ProMD Health.
-Contact us today for a consultation at our office in Baltimore, Annapolis, or Washington, DC.
+Contact us today for a consultation at our office in Baltimore, Annapolis, or Arlington.